TheBigRoomXXL/lovergne.dev/src/content/zettelkasten/css-is-weird.md

 tags: ["css"]
 ---
-Because the web has been build with a set of value at it's core : <strong> the web is open, it's for everyone and everything</strong>.
+Because the web has been build with a set of value at it's core : **the web is open, it's for everyone and everything**.
 By accepting those value we must, at the same time, accept that we loose some degree of control, we don't choose who will look at our website and on what devices.
 That lake of control means we must build websites for an infinite canvas with unknown constraints and capabilities.
 But designing for the unknown is hard, for that, we need flexibility, and this is where CSS come in.

-The <b>Cascade</b> in Cascading Style Sheets is the process of assembling styles from different inputs.
-You gain from that process the capability to merge <b>intent</b> from different sources: the Author, the Browser and remarkably, the User.
+The **Cascade** in Cascading Style Sheets is the process of assembling styles from different inputs.
+You gain from that process the capability to merge **intent** from different sources: the Author, the Browser and remarkably, the User.

 <img